VortexAMM/python-dex-contract/README.md

 All contracts are compiled before each deployment.

+*Important - When deploying the factory contract, `default_sink_address` has to be `None`, and only after deployment the factory's `launchSink` should be called.
+This ensures that the correct sink contract is indeed deployed.
+If the factory was deployed with a different contract, it can be changed to the correct contract by deploying manually the sink contract and calling `updateSinkAddress`, but this should be avoided.*

 ## System Architecture

 The system is comprised of the following smart-contracts, which interact with each other.